srthMD/mparse/README.md

 # MParse

 A simple library for parsing and evaluating basic mathematical expressions from plaintext.
-Please don't use this for any serious uses (i have no idea what bugs lay in here), I mainly just made this for fun.
+Please don't use this for any serious uses, I mainly just made this for fun.

 ## Usage